Sweeties by Leon Silver

 © 2017 Robert Fairhead

 This review was published by Writing NSW in May 2017.
-Sweeties’ stream-of-consciousness narrative and flowing prose reminded me of Jack Kerouac’s On the Road.
+Sweeties’ stream-of-consciousness narrative and flowing prose reminded me of On the Road by Jack Kerouac.
 And some nights, after reading the book at bedtime, it had me reliving my own life in my dreams.
-I also shared my thoughts on reviewing Sweeties in this July 2017 blog post.
+I also shared my thoughts on reviewing Sweeties in a blog post (July 2017).